 Pennsylvania State University at University Park and The University of California, Irvine were tied for 5th.
-The full list of rankings are available from the U.S. News University Directory.
+The full list of rankings is available from the U.S. News University Directory.

 While the rankings are for graduate study programs, they can be quite helpful in determining where to go for your undergraduate degree.
 Undergraduate courses are often taught by graduate assistants and doctoral candidates, who are studying under the top minds in the academic realm of criminology.

 Choosing a School

-Of course, there are a number of other factors involved in determining where to go to earn your criminology or criminal justice degree.
+Of course, there are some other factors involved in determining where to go to earn your criminology or criminal justice degree.
 Proximity, cost of tuition and, the availability of scholarships and financial aid should also factor heavily into your choice.

 Finding Your Path

 In choosing a criminology degree program, you will also want to determine your career path.
-Certainly, there's much to be gained by attending one of the schools considered to be among the best of the best, but the truth is that attending the best college is less important in some circles than it is in others.
+Yes, there's much to be gained by attending one of the schools considered to be among the best of the best, but the truth is that attending the best college is less important in some circles than it is in others.

 If you are planning to go an academic route and are more interested in the study of crime and behavior, or if you have designs on working in a field such as forensic psychology, it is a good idea to beef up your college credentials.
 A strong academic pedigree helps provide credibility and is a great first step in getting your foot in the door if you are inclined toward working as a researcher or professor.

-If you intend is to work in the field as a law enforcement officer or detective, the source of the degree will be far less important.
-Considering that many fields, including police officers and corrections officers, do not always require a college education, you will be ahead of the game simply by obtaining an undergraduate degree.
+If you intent is to work in the field as a law enforcement officer or detective, the source of the degree will be far less important.
+Considering that many fields, including police officers and corrections officers, do not always require a college education, you will be ahead of the game by merely obtaining an undergraduate degree.